 How long does Russia’s aggression against Ukraine really last?

-The timeline of 8-years Russia’s aggression against Ukraine.
+The timeline of Russia’s 11-year aggression against Ukraine.

 The beginning of the war.
 Crimea and parts of the Donetsk and Luhansk regions were occupied by Russian forces.